Become a Chocolatier: Education and Career Information

 Find out how to become a chocolatier.
 Research the education and training requirements, and learn about the experience you need to advance your career in working with chocolate.

-Chocolatiers design and make candies, crafting elaborate displays of chocolates.
-Individuals working in this field must have the artistic flair and technical expertise to blend different types of chocolate with other ingredients and mold the confections into intricate designs.
-Falling under the O*Net category of chefs and head cooks, these professionals often spend extended periods of time on their feet and sometimes deal with stressful working conditions.
+Chocolatiers make candies and craft elaborate displays of chocolates.
+Individuals working in this field must have the artistic and technical expertise to blend different types of chocolate with other ingredients and mold the confections into intricate designs.
+Falling under the O*Net category of food batchmakers, these professionals often spend extended periods of time on their feet and sometimes deal with stressful working conditions.